MV-Map: Offboard HD-Map Generation with Multi-view Consistency: Method:

 \subsection{Voxel-NeRF for Multi-view Consistency}

-\ourmodel further leverages a Voxelized NeRF to effectively construct a {\em unified} 3D structure of the scene from the $N$ frames, which is incorporated with the uncertainty network to improve the multi-view consistency of HD-Maps.
+\ourmodel further leverages a voxelized NeRF to effectively construct a {\em unified} 3D structure of the scene from the $N$ frames, which is incorporated with the uncertainty network to improve the multi-view consistency of HD maps.

 \mypar{Voxel-NeRF for traffic scenes.} NeRF~\cite{nerf} represents a 3D scene as a continuous function $f_{\text{NeRF}}: (\mathbf{x}, \mathbf{\theta}) \rightarrow (\mathbf{c}, \sigma)$, which maps every point $x$ in the 3D space to its color $c$ and density $\sigma$, relative to the viewing direction $\theta$.
 By explicitly encoding camera projection in the neural rendering process, the learned NeRF model $f_{\text{NeRF}}$ encodes the 3D geometry of the corresponding scene from input images.
 Despite the success of the vanilla NeRF, applying it to autonomous driving datasets poses significant challenges, because of the unbounded nature of the scenes and the huge quantities of data involved (\eg, 850 scenes on nuScenes~\cite{caesar2020nuscenes}).
 Therefore, we introduce a voxelized NeRF based on DVGO~\cite{dvgo-v2} for better training speed and scalability.
 Our Voxel-NeRF captures multi-view consistent geometry for outdoor scenes, instead of small objects as in conventional NeRFs.
 To achieve this, we initialize voxel grids with shape $X_s\times Y_s\times Z_s$ to cover the entire scene, which is larger than $X\times Y\times Z$ used in onboard models for single-frame areas.
 For each camera ray, the neural rendering operation in Voxel-NeRF \emph{concurrently} queries every voxel intersected by the ray.
 This concurrent querying of voxels significantly accelerates the training of our Voxel-NeRF, {\em from hours to minutes} for any scene in nuScenes, enabling a reasonable computation budget for \ourmodel.
 More details can be found in Sec.~\ref{sec:implementation_details}.